-The homecoming celebration was a wonderful time of fellowship and reflection on God's faithfulness to the La VIda program over the past 40 years!
-Highlights included a talk by Jim Keilsmier where he discussed how La Vida got it's start and why it is still such a needed experience for today's youth; a presentation by Diana Ventura, reflecting on the impact La Vida had on her life as one who deals with the physical limitation of cerebral palsy; multiple testimoies from students who have been applying the lessons they learned on La Vida to their daily lives; and an important announcement by the Provost, Mark Sargent, endorsing plans to build a much sought after indoor activities area for La Vida, which will allow us to offer more trainings, facilitate activities during inclement weather, and outfit expeditions for our spring Adirondack groups.
+The homecoming celebration was a wonderful time of fellowship and reflection on God's faithfulness to the La Vida program over the past 40 years!
+Highlights included a talk by Jim Keilsmier where he discussed how La Vida got its start and why it is still such a needed experience for today's youth; a presentation by Diana Ventura, reflecting on the impact La Vida had on her life as one who deals with the physical limitation of cerebral palsy; multiple testimonies from students who have been applying the lessons they learned on La Vida to their daily lives; and an important announcement by the Provost, Mark Sargent, endorsing plans to build a much sought after indoor activities area for La Vida, which will allow us to offer more trainings, facilitate activities during inclement weather, and outfit expeditions for our spring Adirondack groups.
 For more updates and photos of the exciting things happening with La Vida, check out our facebook page by clicking on this link: http://www.facebook.com/GordonCollegeLaVida

 La Vida Basecamp Celebration

 Over 150 people gathered this past week at the La Vida basecamp to celebrate.
 College expeditions groups celebrated the completion of the 12-day trip and Gordon and La Vida alumni celebrated 40 years of God's faithfulness in the wilderness to the La Vida Program.
 Go to La Vida's Facebook page to see more pictures!